marinade-finance/delegation-strategy-2/glossary.md

 ## Rank active stake

 ## Skipped slots
-In the Solana network, a skipped slot is a slot that did not produce any block, either because the leader of this slot was offline (delinquent) or because the consensus of validators on-chain followed a different fork.
+In the Solana network, a skipped slot is a slot where the leader did not produce any block, either because it was offline (delinquent) or because the consensus of validators on-chain followed a different fork.
 Validators should aim to skip as little slots as possible.
+The leader schedule assigns slots in batches of 4 to different validators and each slot can produce 1 or 0 block, a slot containing 0 block is considered skipped.

 ## Stake account distribution
 Detailed view of the different stake accounts being delegated to a given validator.